 WORD(S) MEANING Act means the Local Government Act 2020.
-Absolute majority, or The votes of an Absolute majority of Councillors means the votes of more than half of the number of elected Councillors.
+The votes of an Absolute majority of Councillors means a number of votes or Councillors that is more than half of the number of Councillors. means the votes of more than half of the number of elected Councillors.
 Agenda means the notice of a Meeting setting out the business to be transacted at the Meeting.
 Amendment means a minor alteration to a motion designed to improve the motion without altering its intent or material impact.
 Attend, Attending and In Attendance includes attend, attending or in attendance by electronic means.
 Chair or Chairperson means the Chairperson of the Meeting and includes an acting, temporary or substitute Chairperson.
 Chief Executive Officer means the person appointed by a Council under section 44 of the Act to be its Chief Executive Officer of Council and includes an Acting Chief Executive Officer.